nextapps-de/spotlight/README.md

 - Mounting HTML node fragments as slides (you can add just everything as a slide!)
 - Gallery groups:
   - group images to specific galleries
-  - smart inheritance of group config
+  - group options inheritance
-- Gallery tools:
+- Toolbar & Gallery tools:
   - Fullscreen
   - Zoom in/out
   - Toggle resize